-11. Employee Benefits
+13. Employee Benefits

-Stock Incentive Plans - Under our 2005 Stock Incentive Plan (the "2005 Plan"), all of our employees and any subsidiary employees, as well as all of our non-employee directors, may be granted stock-based awards, including non-statutory stock options and performance unit awards.
+Equity Incentive Plans - In May 2015, our stockholders approved our 2015 Equity Incentive Plan (the "2015 Plan").
+Our Board of Directors adopted the 2015 Plan in March 2015.
+Under our 2015 Plan, all of our employees and any subsidiary employees, as well as all of our non-employee directors, may be granted stockbased awards, including non-statutory stock options and performance unit awards.
 Stock options expire within 7 or 10 years after the date of grant and the exercise price must be at least the fair market value of our common stock on the date of grant.
-Stock options issued to non-employee directors upon their annual re-election to our Board of Directors are generally exercisable at the date of grant.
 Stock options issued to employees are generally exercisable beginning one year from the date of grant in cumulative amounts of 20% per year.
 Performance unit awards are subject to vesting requirements over a five-year period, primarily based on our earnings growth.
 Options exercised and performance unit award shares issued represent newly issued shares.
-The maximum number of shares of common stock available for issuance under the 2005 Plan is 2.85 million shares.
-As of December 31, 2014, there were 977,867 shares reserved for issuance under options outstanding and 226,616 shares reserved for issuance under outstanding performance unit awards under the 2005 Plan.
+The maximum number of shares of common stock available for issuance under the 2015 Plan is 800,000 shares.
+As of December 31, 2015, there were 153,000 shares reserved for issuance under options outstanding and 54,500 shares reserved for issuance under outstanding performance unit awards under the 2015 Plan.
+The 2015 Plan replaces our 2005 Stock Incentive Plan (the "2005 Plan"), which expired by its terms in May 2015.